Session one – Strategic enterprise-wide risk management

 ROI of Data Protection Compliance Engineering

-The financial benefits of compliance with data protection requirements do not only outweigh the financial costs of non-compliance for data practitioners but can overall be seen as an important business enabler if the right conditions are met.
+The financial benefits of meeting compliance requirements do not only outweigh the costs of non-compliance but are also seen as business enablers if the right conditions are met.

 How is this done?
-It starts with the right mindset and a proper data protection engineering checklist of legal requirements and controls of which a generic version is presented and briefly discussed.
+It starts with the right mindset and a proper data protection engineering checklist of legal requirements and controls, presented and briefly discussed.

 - Basic calculus of the ROI of data protection engineering